Steel City Striders have adopted a Code of Conduct, which you will find below.

 Code of Conduct

 1. The Constitution of the Steel City Striders Running Club sets out its commitment to respect the rights, dignity and worth of everyone.
+The Club is also concerned to promote the welfare of each of its members, but can only do so if agreed standards of behaviour are observed.
 The Club expects all members to conduct themselves in a manner consistent with this ethos.

 2. The Club has adopted this code of conduct: